Miracle Whip

-Miracle Whip is a sauce condiment manufactured by Kraft Heinz and sold throughout the United States and Canada.
+Miracle Whip is a condiment manufactured by Kraft Heinz and sold throughout the United States and Canada.
 It is also sold by Mondelēz International (formerly also Kraft Foods) as "Miracel Whip" throughout Germany.
 It was developed as a less expensive alternative to mayonnaise in 1933.

 History

-Premiering at the Century of Progress World's Fair in Chicago in 1933, Miracle Whip soon became a success as a condiment for fruits, vegetables, and salads.
+Launched in 1933 at the World’s Fair in Chicago, Miracle Whip was promoted as a cheaper alternative to mayonnaise during the Great Depression.
+Miracle Whip soon became a success as a condiment for fruits, vegetables, and salads.
 Its success was bolstered by Kraft's advertising campaign, which included sponsorship of a series of two-hour radio programs.
 At the end of its introductory period, Miracle Whip was outselling all mayonnaise brands.

-According to Kraft archivist Becky Haglund Tousey, Kraft developed the product in-house, using a patented "emulsifying machine", invented by Charles Chapman, to create a product that blended mayonnaise and less expensive salad dressing, sometimes called "boiled dressing" and "salad dressing spread".
+According to Kraft's archivist, Becky Haglund Tousey, Kraft developed the product in-house, using a patented "emulsifying machine", invented by Charles Chapman, to create a product that blended mayonnaise and less expensive boiled dressing or salad dressing spread.
 The machine, dubbed "Miracle Whip" by Chapman, ensured that the ingredients, including more than 20 spices, were thoroughly blended.